Effective Addiction Support with Bobby Newman:

 Bobby Newman is a Certified Substance Abuse Counselor, Prevention Specialist and Intervention Professional with a 90% success rate of getting people into treatment.
 He is a former addict, so knows all the whys and hows that prevent the addict from getting clean and sober.

-Bobby has developed a “25 Tips for a Successful Intervention” guide and an online course consisting of a series of videos to help YOU to do your own intervention and get your loved one into treatment NOW.
+Bobby has developed a “25 Tips for a Successful Intervention” guide and an online course consisting of a series of videos to How to Do An Intervention and get your loved one into treatment NOW.

 Transcript